adambard/learnxinyminutes-docs/c.html.markdown

 "%7.4s" // (can do with strings too)
 "%c"    // char
 "%p"    // pointer
+"%x"    // hexidecimal
+"%o"    // octal
+"%%"    // prints %

+// Constants: use #define keyword, no semicolon at end.
+#define DAYS_IN_YEAR = 365

 // Import headers with #include
 #include <stdlib.h>